ActiveState/wiki-test/01-add-ingredient.md

 our module is designed to be built and installed with python's `setuptools` so we can safely use the `python-builder` toolchain on all platforms.
 Consequently, we don't need to specify any platform constraints (e.g. operating system, cpu architecture) for this, although we could specify different toolchains to use on e.g. linux and windows should we need to.
-Tollchains are discussed further in the [Toolchains](toolchains.md) document.
+Toolchains are discussed further in the [Toolchains](toolchains.md) document.

 ```graphql